 Does it support multiple languages?

 One of the most difficult challenges that face businesses working in information is multi-language support and organization.
 When choosing a PIM solution, it is important to ensure that it supports multiple languages, and can tailor content and data accordingly.

 Maintaining data fidelity through multiple languages is already difficult – selecting the wrong PIM could only make it worse.

 The Final Word

 If you’re still thinking about sales channels as discrete or siloed, you may not have recognized the power of a product information management system.
 Or maybe you’re still a small business that hasn’t seen the need to leverage more technology or automation.

-Scaling into an omnichannel business, however, without vastly increasing your labour costs or disappointing shoppers with inconsistent information, will be a real challenge without better product information management.
+Ultimately, scaling into an omnichannel business without vastly increasing your labor costs or disappointing shoppers with inconsistent information can be a real challenge without better product information management.

-A PIM, particularly when implemented in an integrated fashion into your ecommerce tech ecosystem, will reduce the need for manual data entry and ensure your ability to pull exact product information from a central database.
+A PIM — particularly when implemented in an integrated fashion into your ecommerce tech ecosystem — will reduce the need for manual data entry and ensure your ability to pull exact product information from a central database or master data management (MDM) platform.
 This integrated workflow will help you scale your omnichannel business through sales and marketing across channels.

-Though there are always risks involved in implementing new technologies, there are plenty of ways to mitigate them by doing your due diligence and research, both on your own business and about any vendor you’re evaluating.
+Though there are always risks involved in implementing new technologies, there are many ways to mitigate them by doing your due diligence and research, both on your own business and any vendor you’re evaluating.